eutro/jam0004/YourHandInMelody/README.md

 A YHiM program can be executed if it has a `main()` sound function, which will be played.
 [sample counter] counter is also an essential read.
-I highly recommend [VLC Media Player](https://www.videolan.org/vlc/) for
+I highly recommend [VLC Media Player](https://www.videolan.org/vlc/) for playing the generated audio files, since it automatically reopens them if they change.

 ### Structure